-- Document coordination with the official with jurisdiction over the property-the DOI and, as appropriate, the U.S. Department of Agriculture (for National Forest System Lands) and HUD (property for which HUD funding was used).
-(Note: The DOI has 45 days to respond; if the DOI does not reply within 45 days, then you must wait another 15 days before proceeding without their comments; 23 CFR 774.5(a).) - The focus of this section of the manual is on coordination with these agencies regarding Section 4(f), not coordination with them in general.
+- Document coordination with the OWJ over the property-the DOI and, as appropriate, the USDA (for National Forest System Lands) and HUD (property for which HUD funding was used).
+A minimum of 45 days shall be provided for receipt of comments.
+If comments are not received within 15 days after the comment deadline, DOT&PF may assume a lack of objection and proceed with the action (23 CFR 774.5(a)). - The focus of this section of the manual is on coordination with these agencies regarding Section 4(f), not coordination with them in general.
 Coordination with these agencies is the responsibility of DOT&PF as assigned by the FHWA.
-The FHWA Section 4(f) Policy Paper recommends that preliminary coordination with these agencies should occur before the circulation of the Draft Individual Section 4(f) Evaluation and that follow-up coordination must occur to address issues that are raised during review of the draft evaluation.
-Coordination must occur and be documented before the Final Individual Section 4(f) Evaluation can be approved.
+The FHWA Section 4(f) Policy Paper recommends that preliminary coordination with these agencies should occur before the circulation of the draft individual Section 4(f) evaluation and that follow-up coordination must occur to address issues that are raised during review of the draft evaluation.

+Coordination must occur and be documented before the final individual Section 4(f) evaluation can be approved.
 An analysis and response to comments received must be included.

 - Document coordination on:

-- Significance of the property
+- o Significance of the property

-- Primary purpose of the land
+- o Primary purpose of the land

-- Proposed use and impacts
+- o Proposed use and impacts

-- Proposed measures to avoid and/or minimize harm
+- o Proposed measures to avoid and/or minimize harm